 Providing year-round support and opportunities for students and families to read within and beyond their classrooms and schools

-Contributing financial and fund-raising support, volunteer hours, and in-kind contributions of equipment or space
+Contributing financial and fund-raising support, expertise, volunteer hours, in-kind contributions of equipment or space, etc.

 Helping build excitement with outreach activities

 Typically, local leaders and organizations want to help school leaders create opportunities to involve students and families in literacy.
 Often, they simply don’t know how to get involved.
 Invite them to the table, and then sit down and strive for everyone to agree on a shared goal for literacy growth.

 School leaders often begin forming partnerships by approaching organizations that already have a mission to support children and teens.
 Examples include Rotary Clubs, Ys, the United Way, county/municipal library systems, Boys & Girls Clubs, and housing boards.
 Ongoing communication with partners will strengthen the relationships and foster growth in students, families, and the overall community effort.